Let’s explore healthy snacks and real food to replace that junk food! These alternatives taste much better than their

 Replace regular soda pop with Reed’s natural sodas and brews.
 They have incredible root beer and several other flavors but my absolute favorite is their Extra Ginger Brew.
-This actually saved me when I got food poisoning a few months ago.
+This was life-saving when I got food poisoning a few months ago.
 So stinkin’ good.
 Ingredients: Sparkling Filtered Water (Sweetened by a blend of raw cane sugar, pineapple juice from concentrate and honey), Fresh Ginger Root, Lemon and Lime Juices from concentrate and spices.

 Where to find: You may have to hunt a little bit more for this one.
 They carry it at certain Kroger stores, health food stores, etc. You can also purchase online.

 Alternatively, here’s a recipe for homemade root beer from Wellness Mama.
 Did you know you could do that?
 Pretty cool.

 Finally, the ultimate of all foods.
 Ahhh, chocolate.
-How could I ever live without you?
+How can I ever live without you?

 Chocolate is one of those deal breakers for a healthy lifestyle.
-Seriously, if I have to give up my chocolate to be healthy, it’s not happening!
+Seriously, if I must give up my chocolate to be healthy, it’s not happening!
 It’s just that important.

 Thankfully, you don’t have to give up chocolate for the sake of health.
 Just read the ingredient lists on your treat of choice – the fewer ingredients the better.
 Another good rule of thumb for chocolate is darker = healthier.

 In all transparency, this is one area I need to “clean up” in my pantry.
 I tend to just grab whatever dark chocolate chips are on sale, regardless of what emulsifying agents are added (often GMO soy derived).
 There’s a better alternative!

 Replace standard chocolate bars with organic dark chocolate.
 I really want to try this one – Theo Organic.
 Ingredients: Cocoa Beans, Sugar, Ground Vanilla Bean.
 Doesn’t get much better than that!
 They have several flavors including coconut, almond, orange, and classic dark.
 There are other good brands too such as Endangered Species, Lily’s, Divine, and Lulu’s.